 Sometimes it is necessary to apply baits and other ant control products to eliminate colonies.
 This requires a proper identification of the ant species you're dealing with, an inspection of ant patterns and pressures, strategic placement of products, and effective monitoring to ensure the job is done.
 All of this is best done by a licensed professional.

 For assistance with ant problems in New York City, reach out to Parkway Pest Services.
 We provide the highest level of control and professionalism.
 Get started by requesting a free quote.

 What Is A Mature Nest?

 It can take three or more years for a colony to mature.
 How large a colony can get will depend on the habitat surrounding the colony.
 If there are appropriate food sources available, a nest can grow quite large.
-When the ant population in a nest is reaching its max, the queen will produce reproductives to go out and start a new nest.
+When the ant population in a nest is reaching its max, the queen will produce reproductives and start a new nest.

 How Do I Identify Carpenter Ants?

 There are many ways to determine whether or not the flying ants inside your home are carpenter ants.